Effective Date: December 19, 2022

 A number of industry groups are attempting to develop a Do Not Track (DNT) standard.
 Currently, the standards regarding the DNT signals and appropriate responses are not consistently defined.
-Where we can ascertain that a browser being used by a California data subject has enacted DNT, we treat that user as having opted out from AcuityAds’ sale of their personal information.
+Where we can ascertain that a browser being used by data subject has enacted DNT, and that data subject is located in a place where adherence to DNT or similar signals is required, we treat that data subject’s browser or device as having opted out from AcuityAds’ sale of their personal information.

 Accessing, changing, removing information

 If you believe we have PII about you (e.g. because you’re a current or former Client, or you provided PII to receive AcuityAds’ e-newsletters) and you would like to change, suppress or otherwise limit our use of that PII, you may contact us by sending an email containing your request to firstname.lastname@example.org.
 For your protection, we will only implement such requests with respect to the PII associated with the particular email address that you use to send us your request, and we may need to verify your identity and/or obtain more information from you before implementing your request.
 If you’re located in the EU or California, scroll down to see any additional rights you may have.

 U.S. data subjects